Call for Submissions

 CSCA Outstanding Scholar in Performance Studies and Theatre Award

 We are currently seeking nominations for the Central States Communication Outstanding Scholar in Performance Studies and Theatre Award.* This award is given to a scholar who has made significant contributions to performance studies and theater scholarship, and has been a significant contributor to/from the Central States region.
 The award recipient will receive recognition, and her/his work will be featured at a conference session.
 Please send a letter of nomination that includes a brief history of this individual's work, a justification for awarding this individual, and a description of the contributions made by this individual to the association.
 Also please include a copy of the nominee's C.V.
 Self-nominations are also encouraged.
-Letters must be received by Friday, September 5, 2014 (please note the earlier deadline).
+Letters must be received by Friday, October 3rd, 2014.

 *Previous Award winners